Skip to Content

-Monte Rio Redwoods Regional Park & Open Space Preserve
+Monte Rio Redwoods Regional Park and Open Space Preserve

-Monte Rio Redwoods Regional Park and Open Space Preserve has expanded from 515 acres to 2,032 acres.
+Monte Rio Redwoods Regional Park and Open Space Preserve has expanded from 515 acres to 2,033.6 acres.
 An additional 1,517 was transferred to Regional Parks on June 20, 2025, and combined with the original property acquired by Regional Parks in October 2020.
 The expansion property will be incorporated into Monte Rio Redwood’s ongoing master planning process, which guides future recreational development and long-term land management.
-The master planning timeline will briefly pause to allow integration of the new property into the project.

 The property is open for interim public access while the master plan is being developed and California Environmental Quality Act studies are underway.
 Its stunning quiet beauty offers a unique opportunity for hiking, picnicking or mountain cycling under shaded redwood, oak and riparian forests.